kursatu/Sailboat/README.md

-# Remote control software for a Sailboat
+# Remote control software for a model Sailboat

 Here is the software I've developed for a remote controlled model sailboat.
 The software and the sail boat is in working condition.